amerkay/directus-extension-theme-settings/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for bugs, feature requests, or improvements.

-I would appreciate help adding more integaration examples for other frameworks like Next.js, SvelteKit, etc.
+I would appreciate help adding more integration examples for other frameworks like Next.js, SvelteKit, as well as other UI libraries.

 ## 📄 License